 The Ohio Benefit Bank is a web-enabled, counselor-assisted program being implemented by The Ohio Association of Second Harvest Foodbanks and used by faith-based and community groups and public agencies at sites across Ohio, in partnership with the Governor’s Office of Faith-Based and Community Initiatives.
 Benefit Bank sites allow low and moderate-income Ohioans to file electronically their federal and state income tax returns, while simultaneously finding out their eligibility, and completing applications, for tax credits and benefits such as the Earned Income Tax Credit, food stamps, child care subsidies, home energy assistance and children’s health care insurance.

-In less than a year of start-up operations, with funding from The Columbus Foundation and the Ohio Department of Development, the Ohio Association of Second Harvest Food Banks has trained over 1,400 Benefit Bank counselors and empowered more than 250 faith-based and community organizations to establish more than 400 Benefit Bank sites.
-These organizations are in turn using their staff and volunteers, and partnering with public agencies in their counties, to provide Benefit Bank outreach and access.
-Faith-based and community groups are also integrating the Benefit Bank into their existing programs (for example, into case management) to assist clients in moving out of poverty into self-sufficiency.
+The Ohio Association of Second Harvest Food Banks has trained over 4,000 Benefit Bank counselors and has established more than 900 Benefit Bank sites.
+These organizations are in turn using their staff and volunteers, and partnering with public agencies in their counties, to provide outreach and access to Benefit Bank services.
+Faith-based and community groups integrate the Benefit Bank into their existing programs (for example, into case management) to assist clients in moving out of poverty and in to self-sufficiency.

 The support of the State of Ohio – for programming, maintenance, training and outreach – will expand the use of The Ohio Benefit Bank by faith-based and community organizations and their staff and volunteers, in partnership with public agencies, to bring more help in credits and benefits to Ohio families and communities struggling with poverty and job loss.
 Thank you to Governor Ted Strickland, the Ohio General Assembly and numerous funders and community partners for your support of The Ohio Benefit Bank and to the Ohioans we serve!